 The encoding shift register consists of twenty eight flip-flop circuits connected in cascade with provision to preset each of the flip-flops to logical one or logical zero output.
-The PRF rate generator initiates the pulse which presets the first output to logical zero and all other outputs to logical one.
-The PRF rate generator also initiates the pulse, which is delayed from the preset pulse, to open the gate and start the 1 MHz clock oscillator.
+The PRF rate generator initiates the pulse which presets the first and start the 1 MHz clock oscillator.
 The clock pulses then transfer logical zero through the entire shift register at a 1 MHz rate.
 By taking pulse outputs at specific points in the shift register it is possible to have pulses occuring at specific delay times.
 In this way timing for P1, P2, and P3 of the interrogation for all the modes, is produced.